yeon971105/yeon971105/README.md

-## 👋 Hi, I'm Jewon!
-I'm an aspiring AI Researcher currently studying Data Science at San Jose State University, with a passion for solving complex problems using machine learning and deep learning techniques.

----

-## 🎓 Education

-**Bachelor of Science in Data Science**
-*San Jose State University, San Jose, CA*
-Aug 2023 - May 2025
-GPA: 3.86

-**Associate of Science, Computer Science - Transfer**
-*De Anza College, Cupertino, CA*
-Dec 2020 - Mar 2023
-GPA: 3.85
+## 🙋🏻‍♀️ Introducing Myself

+👋 Hello!
+I'm Jewon Yeon, an aspiring AI Researcher and a dedicated Data Science student at San Jose State University.
+I am currently pursuing a Bachelor of Science in Data Science, expecting to graduate in May 2025 with a GPA of 3.86.
+Previously, I completed an Associate of Science in Computer Science at De Anza College, where I cultivated a strong foundation in technical skills and theoretical knowledge.

+🚀 My passion for artificial intelligence is driven by a commitment to leverage technology in solving complex problems and making data-driven decisions.
+My academic and project experiences span across machine learning, deep learning, natural language processing, and statistical analysis.
+I am particularly interested in how AI can be applied to diverse fields such as the universe, semiconductors, and environmental science to drive innovation and efficiency.

+🌱 Beyond my academic pursuits, I am actively engaged in professional development, evidenced by my participation in advanced certifications and competitive programs.
+My goal is to continue evolving as a data scientist, contributing to impactful AI solutions, and paving the way for future technological advancements.

 ---